george-mcintyre/pvashark/README.md

 This repo extends support to all PVData and Normative Data Types.

-# EPICS PVAccess — Wire Protocol Specification
+# Decoding EPICS PVAccess — Wire Protocol Specification

 This document describes the PVAccess wire protocol used by EPICS 7 for process variable communication (PV Access).
 The protocol supports complex structured data types called Normative Types (NT) and provides more sophisticated data handling than traditional Channel Access.